Tom McMahon (mayor): Political stances

 On July 16, 2006 Mayor McMahon, while attending the 3rd annual International Latin Festival at Reading's City Park, voiced his disapproval of a recent law enacted by the city of Hazelton.
 The Hazleton law, which allows for a fine of $1,000 if a home is rented to illegal aliens, as well as making English the official language of the city, is according to McMahon not required.
 He stated that "Reading is proud to hear Spanish spoken in public" and "Aren't you glad this isn't Hazleton?"
 McMahon observes that "It's a slippery slope for local municipalities to pass laws that are already in place and the feds aren't enforcing".

 On August 17, 2006, McMahon made a controversial comment regarding the reason for the construction of The Goggle Works not being for suburban folk and cocktail parties.
 A couple of days later in a letter to the Reading Eagle, he apologized for the remarks.

 McMahon is a member of the Mayors Against Illegal Guns Coalition as of October 2006., a bi-partisan group with a stated goal of "making the public safer by getting illegal guns off the streets."
-The Coalition is co-chaired by Boston Mayor Thomas Menino and New York City Mayor Michael Bloomberg.
+The Coalition was co-chaired by Boston Mayor Thomas Menino and New York City Mayor Michael Bloomberg.